elan-ev/opencast-bigbluebutton-integration/post-archive/README.md

 	    - Alternatively, you can use ROLE_CAPTURE_AGENT for more restricted access rights
 	- Change the remaining options how you like.
 - Disable the process and publish steps by calling: `sudo bbb-record --disable presentation`
-- Allow post scripts to call the `bbb-record` utility by adding the line `bigbluebutton ALL = NOPASSWD: /usr/bin/bbb-record` to `/etc/sudoers`
 - Ensure BBB is configured for recording.
 In `/usr/share/bbb-web/WEB-INF/classes/bigbluebutton.properties` the parameter `disableRecordingDefault` should be set to false.
 	- In the same file, set `autoStartRecording` to true and `allowStartStopRecording` to false to reflect the current limitations.
 	- For changes in bigbluebutton.properties to take effect, BBB needs to be restarted using `bbb-conf --restart`
+- Depending on your deployment process, the two above BBB configuration changes may get overwritten when updating BBB.
+  To ensure that does not happen, you can use `apply-config.sh` bash script offered by BBB (Details at: https://docs.bigbluebutton.org/2.2/customize.html#apply-confsh)
+- Allow post scripts to call the `bbb-record` utility by adding the line `bigbluebutton ALL = NOPASSWD: /usr/bin/bbb-record` to `/etc/sudoers`

 Setup Opencast
 --------